20 highlights from this year's road trip in France

 This year's road trip in France went through Alsace, Brittany, Burgundy, the Loire Valley and Normandy.
 A total of 5000 km of adventure.
 Here are the biggest/funniest/best highlights!

-There are few holidays that offer as much variety and experiences as a car holiday.
-New cities and locations every other day and an opportunity to mix everything from castle to hut, mountain to sea and vineyard to beach.
-This year was the third year we crammed into the family car and headed out to Europe.
-This year, the whole family completely agreed on the destination and it was a road trip in France – from Alsace in the east to Brittany in the west.
-Also add Burgundy, the Loire Valley and Normandy and you have before you a 500-mile journey by car with family and dog.
+Few holidays offer as much variety and adventure as a road trip.
+New cities and destinations every few days, with the chance to experience everything from castles to cottages, mountains to the sea, and vineyards to beaches.
+This year marked our third time piling into the family car and hitting the road across Europe.
+Unlike previous trips, the whole family agreed on the destination: a French road trip—from Alsace in the east to Brittany in the west.
+Add Burgundy, the Loire Valley, and Normandy to the itinerary, and you have a 500-kilometer journey filled with family, adventure, and even the dog tagging along.

 1. Biggest surprise – The Vosges